blossom-hub/blossom/README.md

 ![.Net](https://github.com/blossom-hub/blossom/workflows/.NET/badge.svg)

 # blossom
 Double entry plain text accounting for traders.
-For full documentation, go to [Documentation](./documentation).
+For full documentation, go to the [documentation](./documentation) home.

 Blossom is a _yet another_ plain text acount application cli similar to [Ledger-cli](https://github.com/ledger/), [Hledger](https://github.com/simonmichael/hledger) and [Beancount](https://github.com/beancount).
 As with the other similar implementations:
 - blossom works locally, without interacting with webs servers, banks or the like, your data stays with you.